greg-raven/Uncommon-Sense/_posts/2018-11-01-getting-back-on-the-road-to-liberty.md

 ---
-title: 'Getting back on the road to liberty'
+title: "Getting back on the road to liberty"
 layout: post
 categories:
 - democracy